padalan/decentralMarketPlace/README.md

 Online decentralized market place on Blockchain.
 Provides Escrow service.
 Cryptocurrency (Ether) as a mode of payment.

 ### Description
-Shop owners can list their products by paying network fee only while staying anonymous.
+Shop owners can list their products by paying only network fee while staying anonymous.
 Customers can buy the product while staying anonymous.
 Escrow service is enabled.
-UI images and Description is served from IPFS.
-Security as priority.
+UI images and Description are served from IPFS.

 ##### Escrow Contract
 We use voting to determine who wins the escrow during an event of  dispute.